thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-filter-nodes.md

-Filter Nodes are used for Message filtering and routing.
+Filter Nodes are used for message filtering and routing.
 You may find list of available nodes below.

 * TOC
 {:toc}